Sunday, May 24, 2026

 It’s about living a life in healthy, Godly fear of Matthew 10:33.

-But also, he could be–and the possibility is worth storing away in our minds and keeping a closer eye on superstars like him.
+But also, he could be controlled–and the possibility is worth storing away in our minds and keeping a closer eye on superstars like him.

 The left wants to save the world with vaccines.

-The faux-right wants to save the world with missiles.
+The faux-right wants to save the world with bombs.

 And neither one believes in actual, Godly crucifixion and resurrection.